 IeDEA is an international research consortium established in 2005 to provide a rich resource for globally diverse HIV/AIDS data.
-Sites in various regions throughout the world collaborate to collect and define key variables, harmonize data, and implement methodology to effectively pool data as a cost-effective means of generating large data sets to address the high priority research questions and streamline HIV/AIDS research.
-The NICHD Maternal and Pediatric Infectious Disease Branch (MPIDB) (formerly the Pediatric, Adolescent, and Maternal AIDS (PAMA) Branch) has co-funded the IeDEA since 2006, providing support to allow the inclusion of patient data on infants, children, adolescents, and pregnant women.
+Sites in various regions throughout the world collaborate to collect and define key variables, harmonize data, and implement methodology to effectively pool data as a cost-effective means of generating large data sets to address high-priority research questions and streamline HIV/AIDS research.
+The NICHD Maternal and Pediatric Infectious Disease Branch (MPIDB) (formerly the Pediatric, Adolescent, and Maternal AIDS [PAMA] Branch) has co-funded the IeDEA since 2006, providing support to allow the inclusion of patient data on infants, children, adolescents, and pregnant women.

 The NICHD, the National Institute of Allergy and Infectious Diseases, and the National Cancer Institute provide funding to the IeDEA through a Cooperative Agreement mechanism (U01).
-The MPIDB funds pediatric and maternal data collection from the four African regions (East, West, South, and Central) and regional centers in the Asia-Pacific and South America.
+The MPIDB funds pediatric and maternal data collection from the four African regions (East, West, South, and Central) and regional centers in the Asia-Pacific region and South America.
 The North America region is not funded for pediatric data collection because other Branch programs support extensive pediatric data collection there.

 - Clinical, viral, and immune response of HIV-infected children to antiretroviral therapy and children's survival